FrameworkComputer/Framework-Laptop-12/Mainboard/README.md

 | 7   | GND      |        |
 | 8   | GND      |        |

+The battery provides VRTC voltage to serve as RTC batteyr.

 ## Input Cover Interface

+Connection is made through two sets of 10 pogo pins.
 Pin count from left to right.

 | Conn | Pin | Signal     | Notes               |